 barrier, and to terrorise the hapless inhabitants of

+this prison.
 Israel likes to portray itself as an island of

 democracy in a sea of authoritarianism.
 Yet Israel has